 Thermoelectric Power Water Use

-Water for thermoelectric power is used in generating electricity with steam-driven turbine generators.
+Water for thermoelectric power is used in the process of generating electricity with steam-driven turbine generators.
 Since 2000, thermoelectric-power withdrawals have been compiled by cooling-system type.
 Once-through cooling refers to cooling systems in which water is circulated through heat exchangers, and then returned to the source.
-Recirculation cooling refers to cooling systems in which water is circulated through heat exchangers, cooled using ponds or towers, and then recirculated.
-Subsequent water withdrawals for a recirculation system are used to replace water lost to evaporation, blowdown, drift, and leakage.
+Recirculating cooling refers to cooling systems in which water is circulated through heat exchangers, cooled using ponds or towers, and then recirculated.
+Subsequent water withdrawals for a recirculating system are used to replace water lost to evaporation, blowdown, drift, and leakage.
 Prior to 2000, thermoelectric-power withdrawals were compiled by fuel type (fossil-fuel, nuclear, and geothermal).

 Thermoelectric power cooling water sources include fresh and saline water from both surface-water and groundwater sources.
 Reclaimed wastewater is a supplemental source of water for thermoelectric power, especially in areas where additional water sources are needed for plant operations.

-Total withdrawals for thermoelectric power for 2010 were 161,000 Mgal/d, 99 percent of which was withdrawn from surface water sources, predominantly freshwater.
-Total withdrawals for thermoelectric power accounted for 45 percent of total water withdrawals, 38 percent of total freshwater withdrawals, and 51 percent of fresh surface-water withdrawals for all uses.
+Total withdrawals for thermoelectric power for 2015 were 133,000 Mgal/d, nearly 100 percent of which was withdrawn from surface-water sources, predominantly freshwater.
+Total withdrawals for thermoelectric power accounted for 41 percent of total water withdrawals, 34 percent of total freshwater withdrawals, and 48 percent of fresh surface-water withdrawals for all uses.

-Eastern States accounted for 86 percent of total thermoelectric-power withdrawals in the United States and 75 percent of the related net power generation.
-Hydroelectric-power generation meets the demand for a significant amount of the U.S. total energy needs, predominantly in Western States.
+Eastern States accounted for 84 percent of total thermoelectric-power withdrawals in the United States and 70 percent of the related net power generation.
+Hydroelectric-power generation accounts for about 6 percent of the United States total energy needs and is an important energy source in the Western United States.